redifo/pick-your-poison/README.md

 ## Deployment & Local Development

-The site is deployed using GitHub Pages: https://redifo.github.io/ci_pp1/

-To Deploy the site using GitHub Pages follow these steps:
+The site is deployed using GitHub Pages: [Pick your poison](https://redifo.github.io/pick-your-poison/) To Deploy the site using GitHub Pages follow these steps:

 1. Log in or sign up on GitHub.